What is application management in Azure Active Directory?

 As an administrator, you can grant tenant-wide admin consent to an application.
 Tenant-wide admin consent is necessary when an application requires permissions that regular users aren't allowed to grant, and allows organizations to implement their own review processes.
 Always carefully review the permissions the application is requesting before granting consent.
 When an application has been granted tenant-wide admin consent, all users are able to sign into the application unless it has been configured to require user assignment.

 Consider implementing SSO in your application.
 You can manually configure most applications for SSO.
 The most popular options in Azure AD are SAML-based SSO and OpenID Connect-based SSO.
 Before you start, make sure that you understand the requirements for SSO and how to plan for deployment.
-For a simple example of how to configure SAML-based SSO for an enterprise application in your Azure AD tenant, see Quickstart: Enable single sign-on for an enterprise application.
+For training related to configuring SAML-based SSO for an enterprise application in your Azure AD tenant, see Enable single sign-on for an application by using Azure Active Directory.

 User, group, and owner assignment